java-crypto/cross_platform_crypto/docs/pqc_overview.md

 For all of them you find an online running implementation - take them as a **case study**.
 Keep in mind that I could not check the correctness of the algorithms and results so **please do not rely on the programs**.

+### Why don't you use the Open Quantum Safe (OQS) library?

+If you are looking for a cross-platform library that is capable of all round 3 candidates then I'm recommending to visit the [Open Quantum Safe (OQS) project](https://openquantumsafe.org/) and the GitHub repository [https://github.com/open-quantum-safe](https://github.com/open-quantum-safe).
+The libraries could be perfect for my Cross platform cryptography project but unfortunately they do not provide any libraries in compiled form.
+My limited resources do not allow me to investigate in the compiling and binding technology so I have to leave out this great opportunity.

 Last update: Mar.
 09th 2021